“Once I figure out what to do with my dining room table, I’ll be free to move.”

 The UMM is a living document that ensures the team is never starting from scratch.
 It holds VoC, product documentation and, yes, our JTBD personas.

-What we’ve found, after close to a year working through iterations of the UMM, is that it makes it easier to reuse work we’ve already done.
+What we’ve found, after close to 3 years of working through iterations of the UMM, is that it makes it easier to reuse work we’ve already done.
 Which helps us create strategic assets quicker, because we’re not starting from scratch every time we write.